microsoft/onnxruntime/BUILD.md

 ./build.sh --use_tvm --use_llvm --llvm_path=/llvm/install/path/lib/cmake/llvm --use_mklml --use_nuphar --build_shared_lib --build_csharp --enable_pybind --config=Release
 ```

-* Dockerfile instructions are available [here](https://github.com/microsoft/onnxruntime/tree/master/dockerfiles#nuphar-public-preview)
+Dockerfile instructions are available [here](https://github.com/microsoft/onnxruntime/tree/master/dockerfiles#nuphar-public-preview)
----

 #### Notes
 * These instructions build the release flavor.
-The Debug build of LLVM would be needed to build with the Debug flavor of ONNX Runtime
+The Debug build of LLVM would be needed to build with the Debug flavor of ONNX Runtime.
+---

 ## Options
 ### OpenMP